Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 ## What is is?

-The Minecraft Bedrock Editor is a framework that is built into certain platform versions of Minecraft Bedrock Edition that is designed to allow creators to use more complex tools than simple gameplay allows to build, edit and test worlds.
+The Minecraft Bedrock Editor is a framework that is built into certain platform versions of Minecraft Bedrock Edition and is designed to allow creators to use more complex tools to build, edit and test worlds than simple gameplay allows.
-In fact, the Editor framework is built in such a way as to allow creators to build their own tools to accomplish complex tasks.
+In fact, the Editor framework is built in such a way as to allow creators to build their own tools to accomplish such complex tasks.

-The Minecraft Bedrock Editor (the Editor) leverages the games built-in JavaScript Scripting API in conjunction with a number of native tools built directly into the game to expose a rich environment in which creators can build and test tools which empower and enhance their editing experience.
+The Minecraft Bedrock Editor (the Editor) leverages the game's built-in JavaScript Scripting API in conjunction with a number of native tools built directly into the game itself, to expose a rich environment in which creators can build tools which empower and enhance their editing experience.

 We call these **Editor Extensions**.